BuildWeek-PostHere-Subreddit/MachineLearning/README.md

 ## Post-Here Subreddit Recommender

+#### This application interfaces with the Flask API for demonstration purposes: http://subredditapp.matthewlsessions.com/

 ### Overview:
 The scope of this application is to take a potential reddit post from a user and provide a list of subreddits that are relevant to said post.
 This application will use Machine Learning and Natural Language Processing (NLP) techniques to provide the best possible results to our users.